 Income Taxes.
 In June 2006, FASB issued FASB Interpretation No. 48, "Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109" ("FIN No. 48").
 FIN No. 48 clarifies the accounting for uncertainty in income taxes by prescribing a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
+The definition of tax position also includes a decision to not file a tax return and an allocation or a shift of income between jurisdictions.
 The interpretation also provides guidance on derecognition, classification, interest and penalties, accounting in interim periods, and disclosure.
 FIN No. 48 is effective for fiscal years beginning after December 15, 2006.
 We are in the process of evaluating the impact of FIN No. 48 on our financial condition and results of operations.

 Accounting for Certain Hybrid Financial Instruments.
 In February 2006, the FASB issued SFAS No. 155, "Accounting for Certain Hybrid Financial Instruments," which amends SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities" and SFAS No. 140, "Accounting for Transfers and Servicing of Financial Assets and Extinguishments of Liabilities."
-SFAS No. 155 provides guidance to simplify the accounting for certain hybrid instruments by permitting fair value remeasurement for any hybrid financial instrument that contains an embedded derivative, as well as, clarifies that beneficial interests in securitized financial assets are subject to SFAS No. 133.
+SFAS No. 155 provides guidance to simplify the accounting for certain hybrid instruments by permitting fair value remeasurement for any hybrid financial instrument that contains an embedded derivative, and clarifies that beneficial interests in securitized financial assets are subject to SFAS No. 133.
 In addition, SFAS No. 155 eliminates a restriction on the passive derivative instruments that a qualifying special-purpose entity may hold under SFAS No. 140.
 SFAS No. 155 is effective for all financial instruments acquired, issued or subject to a new basis occurring after the beginning of an entity's first fiscal year that begins after September 15, 2006.
-We are in the process of evaluating the impact of the adoption of this statement on our financial condition and results of operations.
+We do not expect the adoption of SFAS No. 155 will have a material impact on our financial position, results of operations or cash flows.